Guissey/markdown-notepad/README.md

 ### Environment

-Open two terminal:
+Open two terminals:
 - in *frontend*: `npm run dev`
 - in *backend*: `npm run dev`

-Application will be available at **http://localhost:5173**.
+Application will be available at **http://localhost:5173** with automatic refresh on updates.